 sudo snap install discord

-This command downloads and installs Discord on your Fedora system, showcasing the simplicity of Snap for package management.
+This command downloads and installs Discord on your Fedora system, showcasing the simplicity of Snap for package management when you install Snap on Fedora.

 Updating Snap Packages